Article by Sam Dostaler

 When you visit either try one scoop or get an ice cream flight to share or eat all on your own if you chose!

-During our time in Chester, we got a taste for what makes this town so special.
+During our time in Chester, we got a taste of what makes this town so special.
 That taste also has us already looking forward to our next visit.

 Feature image from Visit Chester CT Facebook